sanskrit-coders/sanskritnlpjava/README.md

+The corresponding webserver hosts pages such as: <sanskritnlp.appspot.com/forms/Chandas-de.htm> etc..

 Where is the code?
-src/main/ has subfolders called java, perl, scala.
+src/main/ has subfolders called java, scala.
 They respectively contain code written in those languages.

 Javascript code is in war/js.